 Dear Valued Patient,

-- Overflow patients are asked to wait in their vehicles
+- Guests are required to wait outside or in their vehicles

-- Common/high touch areas/surfaces are cleaned & sanitized with bleach or alcohol-based solutions throughout the day
+- Common high touch areas and surfaces are cleaned hourly- sanitized with bleach or alcohol-based solutions

 - Exam rooms are sanitized before and after each patient

-- Staff and doctors also wash their hands before and after your exam
+- All staff and doctors are required to wash their hands before and after your exam

 - All patients are screened prior to coming in for known COVID-19 symptoms